SamPrewitt/SamPrewitt.github.io/README.md

 * Most mountain bike trails only require a helmet, MIPS is recommended.
 At lift-assited bike parks riders should wear a full face helment and pads.

 ### How to Contribute
 This page is open source.
-Commit changes as necessary.
+Commit changes as necessary to the PROD_test branch.

 ### Licensing
 MIT License